 Defeat Malnutrition Today

 A coalition including the Academy and many other organizations, Defeat Malnutrition Today emphasizes malnutrition screening and intervention.
-The website features infographics, articles, studies and the Malnutrition Quality Improvement Initiative Toolkit, which provides practical, interdisciplinary tools and resources to help hospitals implement malnutrition best practices and adopt eCQMs to measure their success in meeting the standards of care.
+The website features infographics, articles, studies, National Blueprint: Achieving Quality Malnutrition Care for Older Adults and the Malnutrition Quality Improvement Initiative Toolkit, which provides practical, interdisciplinary tools and resources to help hospitals implement malnutrition best practices and adopt eCQMs to measure their success in meeting the standards of care.

 Food and Agriculture Organization of the United Nations